 Amy Crow- President

-Amy Lang – Crow is currently a dance educator and pom coach at Valley Vista High School in Surprise, Arizona.
-This is her 12th year teaching and coaching at Valley Vista.
+Amy Lang - Crow is currently a dance educator and pom coach at Valley Vista High School in Surprise, Arizona.
+This is her 13th year teaching and coaching at Valley Vista.
 Amy was given the opportunity to start the Dance Program and Spirit Line program at Valley Vista in 2006 and they have since grown leaps and bounds.
 The dance program is comprised of 10 dance classes and approximately 290 students.
 The Spirit Line program has seen many successes in the past 11 years with 2 Overall Division 1 Coed State Championship titles, the Cheer Squad placing 1st at AIA state in 2014, Pom Line placing 1st at AIA state in 2016 and in 2017 and making it to USA nationals in California.
 The Pom Line took 1st place at 2017 USA Nationals in Intermediate Large category, making history for Valley Vista.
 She received the Kathy Lindholm-Lane Dance Educator of the Year for 2017 awarded by AzDEO.
 Last year she was blessed to be honored with Dysart Hero through her school district.
 For 6 years now she has held the role of instructional leader for the Fine Arts Department at her school.
 She is past co-treasurer of the Arizona Dance Education Organization (AzDEO) and will take office as President for AzDEO in October 2017.
-She graduated with her Bachelor of Fine Arts in Dance Education from Arizona State University under Mila Parrish, Kathy Lindholm Lane and Becky Dyer.
+She graduated with her Bachelor of Fine Arts in Dance Education from Arizona State University under Dr. Mila Parrish, Kathy Lindholm Lane and Becky Dyer.
 While at ASU she held the historian position on the AzDEO student chapter.
 She earned some of the following scholarships while at ASU; Artsbridge, Marilyn Stroud Scholarship and the Kathy Lindholm-Lane Scholarship.
 She also received her secondary teaching certificate from the College of Education.
-Amt is currently pursuing her Masters of Arts in dance education at University of North Carolina Greensboro through the MADE program.
+Amy is currently pursuing her Masters of Arts in dance education at University of North Carolina Greensboro through the MADE program.
 She has presented statewide and nationally in for dance education advocacy.
 Amy Crow loves what she does!
-She truly enjoys coaching and teaching but above all is a proud mother of her 8 year old son, Brayden.
+She truly enjoys coaching and teaching but above all is a proud mother of her 9 year old son, Brayden.

 Jeanette Layton- Treasurer